 Whichever reservation method is chosen, it is crucial that all staff are briefed on the system, how it works and the importance of following it.

 Make sure ample storage solutions are available

-It may be a good idea to ask your employees to fill out a questionairre about what items they regularly bring to work and what type of storage they feel they would need.
+It may be a good idea to ask your employees to fill out a questionnaire about the items they regularly bring in to work and what type of storage they feel would suit them best.
 For example, if people regularly bring a gym kit or change of clothes to work, larger storage options such as lockers should be made available.

 An effective and secure filing system is also important when people no longer have a personal desk to occupy.
 There are many mobile pedestal options now available on the market and these can be a great solution for storing documents and other items that staff require to carry out their job effectively.
 Alternatively, a move towards a paperless office could also be implemented around the same time as the start of your hot desking plans.

 It’s also a good idea to place coat racks and hooks near each set of desks to allow people to keep bags, coats and other bulky items away from their working area but within sight and reach.